iobroker-community-adapters/ioBroker.snmp/README.md

 ### __WORK IN PROGRESS__
 * IMPORTANT: This release will change configuration structures!
   Please backup your configuration before starting the installation.
-  Installation will try to convert old configuration - but its not gurateed to succed in all cases.
+  Installation will try to convert old configuration - but its not guaranteed to succeed in all cases.
-* (McM1957) adaptercode has undergone a mojor rewrite
+* (McM1957) adaptercode has undergone a major rewrite
 * (McM1957) adapter now uses admin5 interface
 * (McM1957) timer values can be set differently per device (issue #105)
 * (McM1957) reordering configuration entries does no longer destroy data (issue #15)